Observation tower, long stretches of boardwalk, birds

 We got out just as it started to get really hot for the day, great hike!

 Nearby – Nearby are the trails at Whitesbog or at nearby Cranberry Trail or Mt Misery Trail or a section of the Batona Trail, all at Brendan Bryne State Forest.
-I have not managed to hike them yet, but there are several more trails in Pemberton including the Pemberton Railtrail, the Stavola Beachwoods Preserve, the North Branch Preserve, and the Pemberton Lakes WMA.
+There are also more trails in Pemberton including the Pemberton Railtrail, the Stavola Beachwoods Preserve, the North Branch Preserve, and the Pemberton Lakes WMA.